How to Make Reusable Disinfecting Wipes

 Just keep in mind that essential oils can react with plastic and cause it to wear down.
-Although these DIY wipes don’t requirement a lot of oil, you might have to eventually switch to a glass jar.
+Although these DIY wipes don’t require a lot of oil, you might have to eventually switch to a glass jar.

 When you have the container you’re using, simply pour all the ingredients inside and stir to combine.
 Press your cloth wipes into the solution to soak it up.
 You’re now ready to get cleaning with your homemade disinfecting wipes!

 Important Notes About Reusable Disinfecting Wipes

-Vinegar isn’t safe to use on granite countertops because it can cause etching and pitting.
+Vinegar also isn’t safe to use on granite countertops because it can cause etching and pitting.
 Check out our post on other things you shouldn’t clean with vinegar to make sure you don’t accidentally damage items around your home.

 Depending on how absorbent your cloths are and how many you’re using in one container, you might need to increase the liquid measurements a little.
 Experiment with your measurements until you find one that offers just the right amount of liquid for your needs.

-Vinegar and rubbing alcohol tend to have strong scents that some people don’t like.
+Rubbing alcohol can sometimes have a strong scent that some people don’t like.
 Not only do the essential oils help cover the smell, but they also add some extra disinfecting power.